modelfoxdotdev/modelfox/languages/go/README.md

 - `arm64` `darwin`
 - `amd64` `windows`

 Are you interested in another platform?
-[Open an issue](https://github.com/tangramdotdev/tangram/issues/new) or send us an email at [help@tangram.dev](mailto:help@tangram.dev).
+[Open an issue](https://github.com/modelfoxdotdev/modelfox/issues/new) or send us an email at [help@modelfox.dev](mailto:help@modelfox.dev).

-Tangram for Go links to the tangram C library, so cgo is required.
-The tangram C library will be linked statically into your executable, so when you run `go build` you will still get a statically linked executable you can run anywhere without having to worry about dynamic linking errors.
+ModelFox for Go links to the modelfox C library, so cgo is required.
+The modelfox C library will be linked statically into your executable, so when you run `go build` you will still get a statically linked executable you can run anywhere without having to worry about dynamic linking errors.

 ## Examples